raspberrypilearning/focus-on-the-prize/en/step_7.md

 ## Add a distraction

-To finish off the game you can add a distraction, to try and stop the player keeping their eyes on the gift box.
+To finish the game, you can add a distraction, to try to stop the player keeping their eyes on the gift box.

 --- task ---

 Add a new sprite to your game.
-You can choose any sprite you like, but in this example the **Duck** sprite will be used.
+You can choose any sprite you like, but in this example, we will use the **Duck** sprite.

 ![image of duck sprite](images/duck-sprite.png)

 --- /task ---

-When the game begins the duck should be hidden and only start to move after the boxes start moving.
-It's also useful to bring the duck to the front layer, so it moves over the top of the boxes.
+When the game begins, the duck should be hidden, and it should only start to move after the boxes have started moving.
+It is also useful to bring the duck to the front layer, so that it moves over the top of the boxes.

 --- task ---